How to Secure WordPress Website

 Use strong passwords to secure WordPress

 This tip is valid for WordPress as well as for any other application or system.
-Avoid using obvious information such as names of relatives, birthday dates, or any other easy-to-find data.
+Avoid using obvious information such as names of relatives, birth dates, or any other easy-to-find data.
 Forget sequential or repeated numbers and never save the password on public or third-party computers.
 The best passwords should match capital letters, numbers, special characters and should not be too short.
 Remember this!

 Back up your website regularly